 Essentially, you can customize your comfort or be in full control of your attic’s temperatures with the fan’s adjustable speed functionality.
 You can buy the iLiving speed controller which is usually sold separately to achieve full customization of your comfort.

-What do we love it for?
-The fan is perfect for cooling or ventilation in any space in your home.
+What we liked: The fan is perfect for cooling or ventilation in any space in your home.
 Its durability is a huge plus and it comes ready to install.
 It is a great option for cutting on home conditioning costs as it removes excess heat and moisture pretty well.

-What were we disappointed with?
-Some users complained that the fan is loud and its installation instructions are not clear enough.
+What could be better: Some users complained that the fan is loud and its installation instructions are not clear enough.

 Other features: 12-inch blades, 8-speed manual controller, innovative EC-motor with PWM-control, galvanized-steel shutters, aluminum blades, IP-44 rated, 63 dBA